Kwaliteit & beoordeling

 Why authenticity and provenance matter

-Authenticity: counterfeits and altered coins exist, particularly in popular collecting areas.
+Authenticity: forgeries and altered coins do occur, particularly in popular collecting areas.

-Provenance: when a coin's history is documented, it is often easier to assess and more attractive to collectors.
+Provenance: when the origin of a coin is known, it is often easier to assess and more attractive to collectors.

-Some characteristics are not necessarily problematic, but are reason for caution:
+Some characteristics are not necessarily "wrong", but are a reason for caution:

-• Illogical wear: wear in unexpected places, or no wear where you would expect it.
+• Illogical wear: wear in unusual places, or conversely no wear where you would expect it.

-• Unnatural lustre: a coin that shines unusually may have been polished or cleaned.
+• Unnatural lustre: a coin that is conspicuously shiny may have been polished or cleaned.
 This can reduce collector value.

-• Edge irregularities: conspicuous damage, an inconsistent edge, or traces that may indicate tooling.
+• Edge and edge lettering: conspicuous damage, an edge that appears inconsistent, or traces that may indicate tooling.

-• Style discrepancies: letters, numerals or heraldic elements that differ from known examples.
+• Style differences: letters, numerals or coats of arms that deviate from known examples.

-• No context or provenance: particularly concerning for a coin that appears exceptionally fine or rare.
+• No context or provenance: especially for a coin that appears exceptionally fine or rare.

 What provenance means in practice

-Provenance may consist of old envelopes, notes, purchase receipts, historic auction citations, or collection documentation.
-This assists with identification, assessment and sometimes marketability.
+Provenance can consist of old envelopes, notes, purchase receipts, an old auction reference or documentation from a collection.
+This helps with identification, assessment and sometimes also with marketability.

 Want certainty?
-A valuation by a specialist auction house is the wisest step.
+Then an appraisal at a specialist auction house is the wisest step.
+Have a complete collection?
+Read more about selling a collection at Schulman.

 Inherited coins: what now?

 An inherited collection can be overwhelming.
 Documentation is often missing and you want to proceed carefully.
-The following helps:
+This helps:

 • Store the coins safely.
-Do not clean them and avoid placing them loose in plastic bags.
+Do not polish them and do not put them loose in plastic bags.

-• Make a general inventory.
-Number of coins, periods, and whether gold or silver is included.
+• Make a rough inventory.
+Number of coins, periods, and whether there is gold or silver.

 • Record what you know.
-Where do the coins come from?
-Are there old catalogues, boxes or notes?
+Where did the coins come from, are there old catalogues, boxes or notes?

-• Seek advice from a specialist auction house.
-For notable collections or estates, a valuation is often free and without obligation.
+• Seek advice from a specialist house.
+For special collections or estates, an appraisal is often free and without obligation.

-With estates, calm and clarity are essential.
-Schulman guides you step by step, with attention to documentation, authenticity and an appropriate selling route.
+With estates, calm and clarity are important.
+Schulman guides you step by step, with attention to documentation, authenticity and a suitable route.
+See how you can sell your coin collection or estate at Schulman.

 Would you like to sell coins or a collection?